Tartar Sauce

 - 1 teaspoon finely chopped fresh dill or parsley

-- 1/4 teaspoon garlic powder (or a tiny bit of minced fresh garlic)
+- 1/4 teaspoon garlic powder, or a tiny bit of fresh garlic grated on a microplane grater

 - Pinch of salt and freshly ground black pepper, to taste